 Peripheral nerves or nerve roots: Nerve conduction studies and electromyography (electrodiagnostic testing)

 Plexuses: Nerve conduction studies and electromyography and sometimes contrast MRI

 Electrodiagnostic tests can help differentiate between neuropathies and plexopathies (lesions distal to the nerve root) and more proximal lesions (eg, radiculopathies) and between types of polyneuropathies (eg, axonal and demyelinating, hereditary and acquired).

 If clinical findings suggest a structural lesion of the brain or spinal cord or a radiculopathy, MRI is usually indicated.
 CT is usually a second choice but may be particularly helpful if MRI is not available soon enough (eg, in emergencies).

 After the lesion is localized, subsequent testing can focus on specific disorders (eg, metabolic, infectious, toxic, autoimmune, or other systemic disorders).
 For example, if findings indicate a polyneuropathy, subsequent tests typically include complete blood count (CBC), electrolytes, renal function tests, rapid plasma reagin test, and measurement of fasting plasma glucose, hemoglobin A1C, vitamin B12, folate, thyroid-stimulating hormone, and usually serum immunoelectrophoresis and serum protein electrophoresis (particularly if the neuropathy is painful).
-Serum immunoelectrophoresis and serum protein electrophoresis can help diagnose multiple myeloma and multiple sclerosis.
+Serum immunoelectrophoresis and serum protein electrophoresis can help diagnose multiple myeloma.

 Treatment of Numbness